 RNA splicing defects at the root of myelodysplastic syndromes

 We and several other groups discovered recurrent somatic mutations in genes encoding core components of the RNA splicing complex (the “spliceosome”) in patients with myelodysplastic syndrome.
 Mutations in this pathway tend to be mutually exclusive, suggesting that more than one splicing gene mutation in a cell provides no additional selective advantage, or is deleterious to the clone.
 We have focused on U2AF1 which encodes a component of the U2 snRNP that binds to the AG dinucleotide at the 3’ intronic splice acceptor site.
 Mutations in U2AF1 arise early in the pathogenesis of myelodysplastic syndromes (in the founding clone) and affect almost exclusively two codons in predicted zinc ﬁnger domains.
 We have shown that the most common mutation (S34F) has gain-of-function activity in splicing assays.
-Current work in the Graubert laboratory is focused on comprehensive analysis of the impact of U2AF1 mutations on splicing, generation of mouse models of these mutations, and testing the hypothesis that splicing gene mutations create a dependency in cells that confers sensitivity to the cytotoxic effects of small molecule modulators of the splicing complex.
+Current work in the Graubert laboratory is focused on comprehensive analysis of the impact of U2AF1 mutations on splicing, the functional consequences of these mutations for blood cell development, and vulnerabilities created by splicing gene mutations that provide opportunities for novel therapies.

 Inherited predisposition to myelodysplastic syndrome/acute myeloid leukemia